burtherman/StreamBaseKit/README.md

 }
 ```

-Here we extend the StreamBaseDelegate rathre than use the StreamTableViewAdapter because we need to manipulate state in the controller.
+Here we extend the StreamBaseDelegate rather than use the StreamTableViewAdapter because we need to manipulate state in the controller.

 ```swift
 extension MyViewController : StreamBaseDelegate {